Wide Nostrils and Nasal Tip

 How to narrow the nostrils with a nasal sill excision

 An additional method of reducing nostril width is to excise skin from the floor of the nostril (also called the nasal sill).
 This technique is especially useful in patients with a wide nasal floor and it can also be used to treat flared nostrils.
 Various incision shapes can be designed including a diamond, triangle, or rectangle of tissue.

 Great care must be taken in suturing the area closed.
 It can be harder to hide the resulting scar, though some people do have an already existing crease where the ala meet the nasal sill where an incision can be placed.
 The schematic below shows how a diamond shaped incision can be used.

-How to narrow the nostrils with a V-Y advancement technique
+How to narrow the nostrils with a Y to V advancement technique

-The last method of narrowing the nostril width is the V-Y advancement technique.
+The last method of narrowing the nostril width is the Y-V advancement technique.
 This method involves placement of an incision around the alar insertion inside the nostril.
 The incision is placed just below the natural crease in the upper lip and then wraps around the inner nostril insertion point to then travel back around deeper inside the nostril.
-An additional incision is then placed across the nostril floor.
+An additional incision is then placed across the nostril floor (forming the stem of the Y).
 The figure below shows the planned incisions for a right side nostril reduction in blue:

 An optional crescent of skin can be removed from the tip of the U-shaped nostril insertion if there is an especially wide nostril sill.
 Otherwise, the alar insertion point is moved in toward the columella along the horizontal incision that was made in the nostril floor.
 As seen in the following schematic the end result is that the nostril and alar sidewall are moved inward making the nose less wide and flared.